eic/detector_benchmarks/benchmarks/tracking_performances/README.md

 Method to produce the tracking performances with ePIC tracker The scripts can be used to create the debug plots for the momentum resolutions.

-To run a full simulation-reconstruction-analysis chain do:
+To run a full simulation-reconstruction-analysis chain, start in the top-level directory of the detector_benchmarks repository (`cd ../..` relative to this one) and do:
 ```
 snakemake -c2 results/tracking_performances/local
 ```